-J. Peterman, the fictional catalog company from Seinfeld that became a real company, shares history lessons about some of their products.
-For example, the web copy for the counterfeit mailbag gives a lovely explanation of how it was made, and really makes me want one:
+J. Peterman, the fictional catalogue company from Seinfeld that became a real company, shares history lessons about some of their products.
+For example, the copy for the counterfeit mailbag gives a lovely explanation of how it was made, and really makes me want one:

 “The secret thoughts of an entire country were carried in leather bags exactly like this one.
 Except this one, a copy, isn’t under lock and key in a museum.
 It’s for sale.